Privacy

 From you directly: sign-in email, the name and profile photo provided by Google or Apple if you used those, and the preferences you set during onboarding (home airports, pace, accommodation tier, daily budget, group size).
 When you create a trip we store the title, notes, stops, dates, journal entries, and any URLs you paste in as sources.

-From other services we use: Resend (email delivery), better-auth (sign-in state), Stripe (payment processing if and when we introduce paid plans), our OAuth providers (Google, Apple) for the basic profile they pass to us when you sign in.
+From other services we use: Resend (email delivery), better-auth (sign-in state), Stripe (payment processing for credits and subscriptions), our OAuth providers (Google, Apple) for the basic profile they pass to us when you sign in.

 What we don't collect

-We don't collect or store payment card numbers ourselves; if we introduce paid plans, Stripe handles the card form and we only see invoice-level metadata.
+We don't collect or store payment card numbers ourselves.
+Stripe handles the card form on a domain they control; we only see invoice-level metadata (amount, currency, transaction reference, customer email, any coupon applied).
 We don't store user-uploaded photos, journal photo links point at external URLs that you provide and that you remain responsible for.
 We don't ask for location permission in the browser.

 How we use it